awslabs/Renate/doc/getting_started/install.rst

     pip install Renate[avalanche]

 For Renate contributors we recommend using ``dev``.
+This will install further dependencies which are required for code formatting and unit testing.

 Alternatively, if you want to access the code directly (e.g., for developing and running new methods) it is possible to clone the git repository